 FIFA Club World Cup: prize money, sponsors, attendance and more

-UAE host of the 2018 FIFA Club World Cup
+UAE hosts the 2021 FIFA Club World Cup

 FIFA Club World Cup prize money

-The prize money for this year’s FIFA Club World Cup has not officially been revealed.
-However, past editions are probably a good indication of the amounts that will be awarded.
-In the last few editions the winner received $5 million, the runner-up $4 million, third place $2.5 million and fourth place $2 million.
+FIFA has not officially revealed the prize money for the FIFA Club World Cup.
+However, previous editions are probably a good indication of the amounts awarded.
+In the past the winner received $5 million, the runner-up $4 million, third place $2.5 million and fourth place $2 million.

-Real Madrid and River Plate, both entering this year’s competition at the semi-final stage, will thus be assured of at least $2 million (that is if the prize money of previous years is any indication for this edition).
+UEFA Champions League winner Chelsea and CONMEBAL Copa Libertadores champion SE Palmeiras both enter this year’s competition at the semi-final stage.
+So they are assured of at least $2 million if the amounts of previous editions is any indication.